 Northeastern filed its most recent Institutional Master Plan in 2013.
 The goals of this IMP include enhancing academic facilities, improved on campus housing options, attention to public spaces and campus edges, and sustained community benefits.
 The 2013 Northeastern IMP includes 11 future projects, including the Interdisciplinary Science and Engineering Building.

-For more information from the BPDA, please contact Gerald Autler, Senior Project Manager/Planner, by email or by telephone at 617.918.4438.
+For more information from the BPDA, please contact Edward Carmody, Institutional Planner & Project Manager, by email or by telephone at 617.918.4422.

 For more information from Northeastern, please contact their Office of City and Community Affairs by email or by telephone at 617.373.7666.

 Northeastern Task Force

 Thursday, January 28, 2021 | 6:00 PM - 8:00 PM

 Meeting of the group appointed to advise the BPDA on Northeastern's campus planning and development.
 Discussion of proposed project at 840 Columbus Avenue and associated economic development programming.